The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Qute Templating Engine

-Qute is a templating engine designed specifically to meet the Quarkus needs.
-The usage of reflection is minimized to reduce the size of native images.
+Qute is a templating engine developed specifically for Quarkus.
+Reflection usage is minimized to reduce the size of native images.
 The API combines both the imperative and the non-blocking reactive style of coding.
-In the development mode, all files located in src/main/resources/templates are watched for changes and modifications are immediately visible.
-Furthermore, we try to detect most of the template problems at build time.
+In development mode, all files located in src/main/resources/templates are monitored for changes, and modifications become visible immediately.
+Furthermore, we aim to detect most template issues at build time.
 In this guide, you will learn how to easily render templates in your application.

 Solución